iCliniq Logo

 • Intra medullary cyst and tumors (a growth develops within the spinal cord).

-How Do You Prepare for an MRI Myelography Scan?
+How Does an Individual Prepare for an MRI Myelography Scan?

-• Inform your doctor about your medical conditions and your regular medicines.
+• The patient should inform the doctor about the medical conditions and regular medicines.

-• Tell your doctor if you had allergic reactions to contrast material from your previous scan.
+• Tell the doctor if they have allergic reactions to contrast material from any previous scan.

-• Tell your doctor if you are afraid of closed spaces (claustrophobic).
-They may give you medicine that makes you feel comfortable and reduces your anxiety.
+• Tell the doctor if the patient fears closed spaces (claustrophobic).
+The doctor may give medicine that makes them feel comfortable and reduces their anxiety.

-• You may be asked to remove any metal jewelry or accessories, as magnets are used in this procedure.
-If you have any metal inside your body, such as pacemakers or cochlear implants, you cannot undergo this procedure.
+• The patient may be asked to remove any metal jewelry or accessories, as magnets are used in this procedure.
+Patients cannot undergo this procedure if they have any metal inside their body, such as pacemakers or cochlear implants.

-• Inform your doctor if you are pregnant.
+• Inform the doctor if the woman is pregnant.
 Injection of the contrast material during the scan is not recommended in pregnant women in their first trimester.
 It is considered safe during the second and third trimesters at 3.0 tesla (T) or less.

 How Is MRI Myelography Performed?

-• Magnetic resonance imaging myelography is done using the same equipment as magnetic resonance imaging (MRI).
-During this procedure, patients may be asked to lie down on the table and moved into the scanner.
+• Patient Positioning: Magnetic resonance imaging myelography is done using the same equipment as magnetic resonance imaging (MRI).
+During this procedure, patients may be asked to lie down on the table and move into the scanner.

-• The radiologist injects local anesthesia into the skin of the target site.
-After that, they inject 0.5 mL diluted gadolinium-based contrast material (a special dye) into the spinal cord in the space between the third and fourth lumbar vertebrae (L3-L4) [intrathecal region].
+• Sedation for Myelogram: The radiologist injects local anesthesia into the skin of the target site.
+After that, they inject 0.5 mL diluted gadolinium-based contrast material (a special dye) into the spinal cord in the space between the third and fourth lumbar vertebrae (L3-L4, intrathecal region).
 Gadolinium rarely causes allergic reactions.
 Patients might be asked to roll on the table to properly distribute contrast material into the target area, such as the spinal cord and nerve roots.
-They may keep a pillow or blankets to make you comfortable.
+They may keep a pillow or blankets to make the patient comfortable.

-• Images are automatically reconstructed as maximum intensity projections (MIP) and produce nine consecutive images at 22.5 degrees intervals, extending from right lateral to left lateral projection.
+• Images are automatically reconstructed as maximum intensity projections (MIP) and produce nine consecutive images at 22.5-degree intervals, extending from right lateral to left lateral projection.

 • MRI myelography is highly sensitive in the diagnosis of CSF (cerebrospinal fluid) leaks at the exact spinal levels.